Infant Skull Fracture

 There are many different types of skull fractures, each with its own particular dangers and characteristics.
 However, some are more commonly seen in newborns suffering from traumatic birth injuries than others.

-• Linear: The most common type of skull fracture.
+This is the most common type of skull fracture.
 Linear skull fractures in infants are characterized by a straight crack in the bone that does not move the bone itself.
-Patients require observation but don’t usually require surgery.
-There is some risk of developing growing skull fractures or hematomas.

-Failure to carefully handle the delicate structures of the infant skull can lead to serious injuries from which children may never fully recover.
-Because infant skull fractures can vary so widely in location, severity, and type, the symptoms are also highly variable.
+Because infant skull fractures can vary so widely in location, severity, and type, the symptoms can also vary greatly.

 • Bleeding